Here at Vernon Primary School the emotional wellbeing and positive mental health of our children is paramount.

 As a school we are aware that lockdown has had a huge effect on families and children alike.
 We are also aware that children’s emotional wellbeing and mental health have been impacted due to isolation and anxiety around the COVID-19 situation.
 Parents and carers have done a fantastic job of supporting their children throughout this time.

-During the Autumn term, we will be teaching children about resilience with a focus on their emotional wellbeing, enabling them to express their emotions and to become confident, resilient, generous, kind children with a strong sense of self.
+Our PSHE Autumn Term Vernon theme is: 'After every storm comes a rainbow': Resilience & Emotional Wellbeing We will be teaching children about resilience with a focus on their emotional wellbeing, enabling them to express their emotions and to become confident, resilient, generous, kind children with a strong sense of self.

 What to do if you need urgent mental health help: